Madchild95/CDS_Final_Project/README.md

 "Figures" Folder: This folder contains all the figures created in the analysis

+"datapackage_meta_data.json": This .json file contains the meta-data about the variables in the dataframes used for the analysis

 "Final_project_writeup.pdf": This pdf file contains the written report of the analysis as handed in by the exam deadline (4th Jan.
 2021)